Kyoto Station

 The Sky Garden

-The “Daikaidan” or Grand Stairway runs from the 4th floor of the west wing of the station all the way up to the Sky Garden on the 15th floor.
+The “Daikaidan” or Grand Stairway runs from the 4th floor of the west wing of the station all the way up to Oozora Hiroba / Happii Terrace on the rooftop.
 People often use the steps of this stairway as seats.
 There is a stage on the 4th floor at the base of the stairs on which concerts, comedy shows or dance performances are given and people view it from the stairway much as they would from an amphitheater.

 The Grand Stairway at Kyoto Station